NaNo Prep Outline

 Literally the middle of the book where we see the false victory or false defeat.
 Something else happens to raise the stakes--plot twist, time clocks, shocking reveal, ramp-ups, etc.

-They guys are doing a great job with the farm, making money, and maybe even win something like at the County Fair.
+They guys are doing a great job with the farm, making money, and maybe even win something like at the County Fair, though maybe 2nd place but they are super excited.
 Neighbor tells them they're doing well with the farm.

 Bad Guys Close in ~50-75%